5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 ∇
 ~~~

-Doesn't that contradict our policy to avoid meaningless constants in the code?
+Doesn’t that breach our policy of avoiding unintelligible constants in the code?
 It does indeed.

-Let's fix this.
+Let’s fix this.
 There is a class `EventCodes` available on the APLTree that contains symbolic names for all these error numbers.
 The symbolic names are taken from the help page you get when you press `F1` on `⎕TRAP`.
 Add this class to your DYAPP file:

 ~~~
 ...